Jeroen-DeMeester/rijks-wikidata-bot/README.md

 - **Item does not exist**: If a QID does not exist in the target environment (live or test), you must create it manually before adding claims.
 - **Rate limit / maxlag errors**: Pywikibot automatically handles retries when the server signals maxlag.
 No additional `time.sleep()` is required for standard batch sizes.

+## Learn more about RijksBot

+I've written a blog about the development, approval, and first batch execution of RijksBot.
+It explains how the bot adds Rijksmuseum IDs and related statements only when necessary.

+Read the full story here: [RijksBot-story.md](RijksBot-story.md)

+For a detailed walkthrough of the bot approval process, including testing, community review, and transclusion steps, see the document: [RijksBot – Wikidata Bot Approval Process](RijksBot_Wikidata_Approval_Process.md)
+##

 **Author:** Jeroen De Meester
 **Repository:** [https://github.com/Jeroen-DeMeester/rijks-wikidata-bot](https://github.com/Jeroen-DeMeester/rijks-wikidata-bot)